warm-h2/Crypto-Trading-Reverse-DCA/README.md

 #stop_loss_pct = 2 ; This stop loss value is valid after the position is opened for the first entry price only.
 If the position reverts without making any buy-ins then it closes the position when it reaches this value.
 ### stop_loss_pct = 2

-#breakeven_threshold_pct = -4 ; This value activates after the first buy-in order is made.
+#breakeven_threshold_pct = 0 ; This value activates after the first buy-in order is made.
 It's generally set as 0, its purpose is to prevent loss by exiting the position at the breakeven point with the slightest fall.
-If the loss reaches to -4%, it stop losses at -4% loss from the averege entry price, not first entry price.
+If the loss reaches to 0%, it stop losses at 0% loss from the average entry price, not first entry price.
-### breakeven_threshold_pct = -4
+### breakeven_threshold_pct = 0

 #take_profit_pct = 9 ; The take profit target percent.
 Valid from the first entered price.
 ### take_profit_pct = 9